Niki Lauda: Later management roles

 In 1993, Lauda returned to Formula One in a managerial position when Luca di Montezemolo offered him a consulting role at Ferrari.
 Halfway through the 2001 season, Lauda assumed the role of team principal of the Jaguar Formula One team.
 The team failed to improve and Lauda was made redundant, together with 70 other key figures, at the end of 2002.

 In September 2012, he was appointed non-executive chairman of the Mercedes-AMG Petronas Motorsport.
 He took part in negotiations to sign Lewis Hamilton to a three-year deal with Mercedes in 2013.
+He remained at Mercedes until his death in 2019, winning six World Constructors' Championships with the team.

 Roles beyond Formula One

 Lauda returned to running his airline, Lauda Air, on his second Formula One retirement in 1985.
 During his time as airline manager, he was appointed consultant at Ferrari as part of an effort by Montezemolo to rejuvenate the team.
 After selling his Lauda Air shares to majority partner Austrian Airlines in 1999, he managed the Jaguar Formula One racing team from 2001 to 2002.
 In late 2003, he started a new airline, Niki.
 Similar to Lauda Air, Niki was merged with its major partner Air Berlin in 2011.
 In early 2016, Lauda took over chartered airline Amira Air and renamed the company LaudaMotion.
 As a result of Air Berlin's insolvency in 2017, LaudaMotion took over the Niki brand and asset after an unsuccessful bid by Lufthansa and IAG.
-Lauda held a commercial pilot's licence and from time to time acted as a captain on the flights of his airline.
+Lauda held an airline transport pilot's licence and from time to time acted as a captain on the flights of his airline.

 He was inducted into the International Motorsports Hall of Fame in 1993 and from 1996 provided commentary on Grands Prix for Austrian and German television on RTL.
 He was, however, criticized for calling Robert Kubica a "polack" (an ethnic slur for Polish people) on air in May 2010 at the Monaco Grand Prix.

 Lauda is sometimes known by the nickname "the Rat", "SuperRat" or "King Rat" because of his prominent buck teeth.
 He was associated with both Parmalat and Viessmann, sponsoring the ever-present cap he wore from 1976 to hide the severe burns he sustained in his Nürburgring accident.
 Lauda said in a 2009 interview with the German newspaper Die Zeit that an advertiser was paying €1.2 million for the space on his red cap.

 In 2005, the Austrian post office issued a stamp honouring him.
 In 2008, American sports television network ESPN ranked him 22nd on their "top drivers of all-time" list.

 Niki Lauda wrote five books: The Art and Science of Grand Prix Driving (titled Formula 1: The Art and Technicalities of Grand Prix Driving in some markets) (1975); My Years With Ferrari (1978); The New Formula One: A Turbo Age (1984); Meine Story (titled To Hell and Back in some markets) (1986); Das dritte Leben (en.
 The third life) (1996).
 Lauda credited Austrian journalist Herbert Volker with editing the books.